CASE STUDY

 The Initial Research

-At the beginning of the research phase, we were equipped with data on the reasons why Plan Health clinic chose the Mississipi Delta for its first location.
-This helped us understand the many pain points that the patients live with.
-And helped us create questions and themes for the further research that we conducted.
+At the beginning of the research phase, Plan Health equipped us with why they chose the Mississippi Delta for its first location.
+The initial research helped us understand their patients' many pain points and helped us create questions and themes for the further research that we conducted.

 Observational Study

-We audited the original website to confirm the pain points and issues that we gathered from the information the client gave us.
+We audited the original website to confirm the pain points and issues we gathered from the client's information.

 We talked with our potential target audience about Mobile Clinics to receive more qualitative feedback.